 4. Educate all employees

-Employees often wear many hats at SMBs, making it essential that all employees accessing the network be trained on your company’s network security policies.
+Employees often wear many hats at SMBs, making it essential that all employees accessing the network be trained on your company’s network cyber security best practices and security policies.

 Since the policies are evolving as cybercriminals become savvier, it’s essential to have regular updates on new protocols.
 To hold employees accountable, have each employee sign a document stating that they have been informed of the policies and understand that actions may be taken if they do not follow security policies.

 Yes, employees find changing passwords to be a pain.
 However, the Verizon 2016 Data Breach Investigations Report found that 63 percent of data breaches happened due to lost, stolen or weak passwords.
 According to the Keeper Security and Ponemon Institute Report, 65 percent of SMBs with password policies do not enforce it.
 In today’s BYOD world, it’s essential that all employee devices accessing the company network be password protected.

 In the Business Daily article “Cybersecurity: A Small Business Guide,” Bill Carey, vice president of marketing and business development at Siber Systems, recommended that employees be required to use passwords with upper- and lowercase letters, numbers and symbols.
 He says that SMBs should require all passwords to be changed every 60 to 90 days.

 While it’s important to prevent as many attacks as possible, it is still possible to be breached regardless of your precautions.
 The SBA recommends backing up word processing documents, electronic spreadsheets, databases, financial files, human resources files, and accounts receivable/payable files.
 Be sure to also back up all data stored on the cloud.
 Make sure that backups are stored in a separate location in case of fire or flood.
 To ensure that you will have the latest backup if you ever need it, check your backup regularly to ensure that it is functioning correctly.